At least 10% discount on orders over $2000

 chuhaidianshi |

-In general, the lens can be divided into two categories: zoom lenses with variable focal length and prime lenses, whose focal length is fixed due to their design.
-Furthermore, lenses can also be classified by focal length into wide-angle lenses, standard lenses, telephoto lenses, and macro lenses.
+In general, lenses can be divided into two categories: zoom lenses with variable focal lengths and prime lenses, whose focal length is fixed due to their design.
+Additionally, lenses can be classified by focal length into wide-angle lenses, standard lenses, telephoto lenses, and macro lenses.

-A zoom lens means a lens with a variable focal length, for example 24 mm to 70 mm or 70 mm to 200 mm.
-A zoom lens is characterized by its variable focal length and combines wide-angle and telephoto lens functions.
-Therefore, it is suitable for a variety of scenarios.
+A zoom lens is a lens with a variable focal length, for example, 24 mm to 70 mm or 70 mm to 200 mm.
+Zoom lenses are characterized by their variable focal length and combine wide-angle and telephoto functions.
+Therefore, they are suitable for a variety of scenarios.
 You can adjust the focal length as needed.

-The SIRUI Jupiter 28-85mm T3.2 cine full-frame zoom lens is a good alternative among zoom lenses.
+The SIRUI Jupiter 28-85mm T3.2 cine full-frame zoom lens is a good option among zoom lenses.
 This lens covers a zoom range from wide-angle to medium telephoto (28 mm to 85 mm).
-With a focal length of 28 mm, it is suitable for landscape and architectural shots because the angle of view is wide, while at a focal length of 85 mm the depth of field becomes shallower and the background becomes blurrier, thereby making the main subject stand out from the background, which is especially ideal for portraits and distant landscapes.
+With a focal length of 28 mm, it is suitable for landscape and architectural photography because of the wide angle of view, while at 85 mm the depth of field becomes shallower and the background more blurred, making the main subject stand out from the background, which is especially ideal for portraits and distant landscapes.

 A prime lens is a lens with a fixed focal length determined by its design.
-Due to their often simpler optical construction, prime lenses can offer higher image quality and tend to have less distortion, which can be especially advantageous for beginners.
-Thanks to the lightweight design, a prime lens is also more compact than a zoom lens.
-It is therefore ideal for travel or outdoor photography.
+Due to their often simpler optical construction, prime lenses can offer higher image quality and tend to have less distortion, which can be particularly advantageous for beginners.
+Thanks to their lightweight design, prime lenses are also more compact than zoom lenses.
+Therefore, they are ideal for travel or outdoor photography.

-A wide-angle lens is characterized by a large field of view and is also referred to as a short focal length lens, with a focal length of less than 40 mm for full-frame SLR cameras, for example 35 mm, 28 mm, 24 mm, 17 mm, or 14 mm.
+Wide-angle lenses are characterized by a large angle of view and are also called short focal length lenses, with focal lengths less than 40 mm for full-frame DSLR cameras, such as 35 mm, 28 mm, 24 mm, 17 mm, or 14 mm.

-Thanks to the wide angle of view, the wide-angle lens can capture expansive scenes with excellent clarity, which is especially suitable for landscape photography.
-However, when using the wide-angle lens, distortion at the edges of the image is usually unavoidable, so it is advisable to position subjects and people in the center of the image during shooting.
+Thanks to the large angle of view, wide-angle lenses can capture expansive scenes with excellent clarity, making them especially suitable for landscape photography.
+However, when using wide-angle lenses, distortion at the edges of the image is usually unavoidable, so it is advisable to position subjects and people in the center of the frame during shooting.

-Standard lens is a generic term for lenses with a viewing angle of about 50°, whose focal length generally ranges between 40 mm and 50 mm.
-A standard lens with a focal length of 50 mm is quite classic, and its image effect closely resembles the human visual impression.
+A standard lens is a general term for lenses with a viewing angle of about 50°, with focal lengths generally between 40 mm and 50 mm.
+The classic 50 mm standard lens produces an image effect very similar to the human visual impression.
 With an aperture of F1.4 to F1.8, a soft and blurred background can be created.
 It is suitable for indoor portraits and everyday shots without distortion.

-Telephoto lens means a lens with a focal length between 75mm and 200mm.
-It is advantageous for shots of subjects at a distance.
-With a long focal length, the subject appears larger and the depth of field is shallower, which creatively highlights the main subject, making the telephoto lens ideal for moving subjects as well as distant portraits.
+A telephoto lens refers to lenses with focal lengths between 75 mm and 200 mm.
+It is advantageous for shooting distant subjects.
+With a long focal length, the subject appears larger and the depth of field is shallower, creatively highlighting the main subject, making telephoto lenses ideal for moving subjects and distant portraits.

 The Aurora Series 85mm F1.4 Lens is excellent among telephoto lenses.
-The 85 mm focal length, the F1.4 aperture, and the precise autofocus provide an outstanding portrait experience.
-Thanks to the use of aspherical lenses, ED glass, and HR glass, not only is the image quality improved, but the weight is also reduced to only 540 g.
-It is ideal for both photos and video recordings and allows for longer handheld shots or working with gimbal stabilizers.
+The 85 mm focal length, F1.4 aperture, and precise autofocus provide an outstanding portrait experience.
+Thanks to the use of aspherical lenses, ED glass, and HR glass, not only is image quality improved, but the weight is also reduced to only 540 g.
+It is ideal for both photos and video recordings, allowing longer handheld shots or work with gimbal stabilizers.

-Normally, the standard macro lens refers to the lens with a medium focal length of 90mm to 105mm, characterized by 1:1 magnification.
-A macro lens is perfect for close-up shots and macro photography of special subjects, such as insects and flowers.
-Additionally, a macro lens is very effective in detail representation.
+Typically, a standard macro lens refers to a lens with a medium focal length of 90 mm to 105 mm, characterized by 1:1 magnification.
+A macro lens is perfect for close-up and macro photography of special subjects, such as insects and flowers.
+Additionally, macro lenses are very effective in detail representation.

 Conclusion:

-Only when you know the characteristics of the lens with which focal length and which lens with which focal length is suitable for which scenarios, can you correctly choose a lens for different use scenarios.
-In portrait photography, prime lenses, zoom lenses, wide-angle lenses, and macro lenses each have their own strengths.
-With a prime lens, you can precisely control the focal length, while zoom lenses offer better flexibility and allow you to quickly adapt to changing subjects.
-For specialized approaches, macro lenses and wide-angle lenses are good.
+Only by understanding the characteristics of lenses with different focal lengths and which lenses are suitable for which scenarios can one properly choose a lens for various applications.
+In portrait photography, prime lenses, zoom lenses, wide-angle lenses, and macro lenses each have their strengths.
+With a prime lens, you can precisely control the focal length, while zoom lenses offer better flexibility and quick adaptation to changing subjects.
+For specialized approaches, macro and wide-angle lenses are well suited.

 Leave a comment